lfit/releng-lftools/docs/best-practices.rst

 Passing parameters to shell scripts
 -----------------------------------

-In a shell script there are 2 types of parameters that can be passed in via JJB.
+There are 2 ways to pass parameters into scripts:

 1) JJB variables in the format {var}
 2) Environment variables in the format ${VAR}

-One of the issues one may run into when using JJB variables in shell scripts is that curly braces ``{var}`` need to be escaped for not JJB variables such as ``${VAR}`` which would become ``${{VAR}}`` and would not pass ShellCheck.
-It also makes scripts more difficult to debug when something has gone wrong.

-Instead it is best practice to not pass in JJB variables into shell scripts and instead always use Enviornment variables when a parameter is needed.
+We recommend avoiding using method 1 (Pass JJB variables) into shell scripts and instead always use method 2 (Enviornment variables).
+This makes troubleshooting JJB errors easier and does not require escaping curly braces.

 This method requires 2 steps:

 1) Declare a parameter section
 2) Use the parameter in shell script

-What is nice about this is since parameters in a job are listed at the top of the job page as well as when running a build we can also very clearly see what parameters are being passed into the job.
+The benefit of this method is that parameters will always be at the top of the job page and when clicking the Build with Parameters button in Jenkins we can see the parameters before running the job.
 We can review the parameters retro-actively by visiting the job parameters page ``job/lastSuccessfulBuild/parameters/``.

 Usage of config-file-provider
 -----------------------------

-When using the config-file-provider plugin in Jenkins to provide a config file we should create a macro such that the builder that needs the config file removes the config file immediately after it is done using it.
+When using the config-file-provider plugin in Jenkins to provide a config file.
+We recommend using a macro so that we can configure the builder to remove the config file as a last step.
 This ensures that credentials do not exist on the system for longer than it needs to.

 ship-logs example: